 Disclaimer: Exotic Pebbles and Glass has no expertise with regards to the build of a fire pit.
 We only have our own experience from which to share.
 The following is not expert advice.

-There is nothing better than sitting by the fire on a chilly fall night.
+There is nothing better than sitting by a sand fire pit on a chilly fall night.
 A fire pit is a great place to gather family and friends for a simple get-together.
-No one will complain about what the fire pit looks like, as long as there’s more to eat.
+The social gathering can be twice as fun and rewarding if you build the space yourself.
 Even though all fire pits are welcoming, a sand fire pit steps up your backyard gatherings to the next level.

 A sand fire pit looks much cleaner than a regular pit.
 It gives off a feeling of luxury and family and friends will love sitting by the fire.
 They may even ask how much it cost to hire someone to make it.
 Good news!
 A sand fire pit can easily be made without the help of a professional.
 There are eight steps to making your backyard an oasis.